HimeshKoli/GDPTimeSeriesPrediction/README.md

 caused GDP to dip a certain amount irrelevant of forecasted amount.

-## Basics of Time-Series Analysis:
+## Basics of Time-Series Analysis and working of our model:
+Time Series analysis is used when we have to predict or forecast our target values in future with respect to date with the help of previous data.
+There are basically 4 types of patterns:

+Trend
+A trend exists when there is a long-term increase or decrease in the data.
+It does not have to be linear.
+Sometimes we will refer to a trend as “changing direction”, when it might go from an increasing trend to a decreasing trend.

+Seasonal
+A seasonal pattern occurs when a time series is affected by seasonal factors such as the time of the year or the day of the week.
+Seasonality is always of a fixed and known frequency.

+Cyclic
+A cycle occurs when the data exhibit rises and falls that are not of a fixed frequency.
+These fluctuations are usually due to economic conditions, and are often related to the “business cycle”.
+The duration of these fluctuations is usually at least 2 years.

-In this project according to the data we gathered, the requirement for analysis was satisfied by ARIMA model which we got from "statsmodels" package.
+In this project according to the data we gathered, the pattern recognised was of upward trend, and the requirement for analysis was satisfied by ARIMA model which we got from "statsmodels" package.

 ARIMA consists of 3 parts: